Said Nursi: Teachings and movement

-Said believed that humanity faced the greatest corruption during his "New Said" period and the danger of unbelief, which was the greatest threat to humanity.
-Therefore, according to him, the greatest service in this period was the service of saving people's faith, and Risale-i Nur, who did this duty properly.
-His commentary argues that the Quran encompasses the knowledge which allows for modern science.
+Said believed that during this period Turkey was facing a great danger from unbelief and corruption in the form of secularization.
+(For example, the caliphate was abolished, the weekly holiday was changed from Friday —the traditional Islamic day of observance— to Sunday, the calendar changed from the Muslim lunar to Gregorian, and the alphabet changed from Arabic to Latin.)
+Therefore, Nursi believed, the greatest service that could be done for humanity in this period was to protect the faith of Islam, which he aimed to do with his work Risale-i Nur.

 Risale-i Nur addresses the fundamental questions of human existence, such as the existence of God, the nature of the soul, and the purpose of life.
 Risale-i Nur does not rely on blind faith or mysticism.
-Instead, it uses reason and logic to demonstrate the truths of belief.
+Instead, it uses reason and logic to demonstrate the truths of belief, and argues that the Quran encompasses the knowledge which allows for modern science.
 This makes it accessible to people of all backgrounds and beliefs.